UCLOrengoGroup/secmake/README.md

 Tool to create `.sec` files from `.pdb`, `.dssp` or `.wolf` files.

+## About

-A sec file describes the secondary structure (SS) elements of protein structures.
-These files are currently required by some of the [cath-tools](http://www.github.com/UCLOrengoGroup/cath-tools).
+A `.sec` file describes the secondary structure (SS) elements of protein structures.
+These files are currently required by some of the tools in the [cath-tools](http://www.github.com/UCLOrengoGroup/cath-tools) project.

-We are currently working on clearing the licensing for the code to be added as an open source.
-In the meantime, we have included some pre-compiled binaries for people to use.
+We are currently working on clearing the licensing for this code to be included as open source.
+In the meantime, this project contains some [pre-compiled binaries](binaries/) for people to use.

 ## Usage